alexec/www.alexecollins.com/source/2015-11-28-developing-with-docker-proxy-container.html.md

 The steps will be:

-1. Changing the dev machines `/etc/hosts` to sent HTTP requests for our services to Docker machine.
+1. Changing the dev machine's `/etc/hosts` to send HTTP requests for our services to our Docker machine.
-2. Create a the proxy container on the Docker machine that inspects the `Host` HTTP header, and then proxies the request to the correct container.
+2. Create a proxy container on our Docker machine that inspects the `Host` HTTP header, and then proxies the request to the correct container.

 To demostrate this, lets have two containers: "foo" and "bar".
 Both are listening on port 80 and display a simple static web page.
 If I open <http://foo> in a browser, I should see the HTML page served by the `foo` container.